-A common approach for shadow state compression in earlier tools is using a single shadow state for each array and object [10], [28], [11], [6], [7], [29].
-Octet uses a similar coarse-grained mechanism to enable efficient tracking of crossthread dependences inside a JVM [29].
+A common approach for shadow state compression in earlier tools is using a single shadow state for each array and object [10], [29], [11], [6], [7], [30].
+Octet uses a similar coarse-grained mechanism to enable efficient tracking of crossthread dependences inside a JVM [30].
 To determine if a reported race is real, one approach is to re-run the program with a more fine grained shadow state for the offending array, as in MultiRace [6].
 Another is to switch to a fine-grained representation on-the-fly and hope that a second race manifests later if the first had been a real race, as in RaceTrack [11].
-Other recent work [12] on a FASTTRACK-style race detector for C/C++ uses a single shadow state for contiguous memory locations if those locations are accessed within the same critical sections.
+Other recent work [12] uses a single shadow state for contiguous memory locations if those locations are accessed within the same critical sections.
 However, only the first two critical sections accessing those locations are considered, and the shadow state is not refined if later accesses are not correlated, resulting in potential false alarms.

 In contrast, SLIMSTATE's adaptive compression technique precisely tracks the happens-before relation with no false alarms or missed races.

 Several race checkers defer the processing of accesses until later in the execution.
-RecPlay [30], for example, records all memory locations accessed within each SFR and then uses this information to verify that concurrent regions access disjoint memory during replay.
-DRD [31] and ThreadSanitizer [32] similarly buffer accesses but do not infer patterns or compress the shadow state.
-Similar buffering is also common in transactional memory systems [33].
+RecPlay [31], for example, records all memory locations accessed within each SFR and then uses this information to verify that concurrent regions access disjoint memory during replay.
+DRD [32] and ThreadSanitizer [33] similarly buffer accesses but do not infer patterns or compress the shadow state.
+Similar buffering is also common in transactional memory systems [34].
 Many other dynamic analyses improve space and time performance by sacrificing precision guarantees in various ways.
-For example, Eraser's lockset algorithm reasons about lockbased synchronization, augmented with specialized handling of thread-local and read-shared data [34].
-Other approaches extend that algorithm to be less prone to false alarms [28], [11], [6], [35], [36].
-Sampling techniques have also been explored, with some loss of precision [37], [38], [39].
-RADISH [40] checks race-freedom of most accesses in hardware at access time, but defers some race checks into a queue processed by another core asynchronously.
+For example, Eraser's lockset algorithm reasons about lockbased synchronization, augmented with specialized handling of thread-local and read-shared data [35].
+Other approaches extend that algorithm to be less prone to false alarms [29], [11], [6], [36], [37].
+Sampling techniques have also been explored, with some loss of precision [38], [39], [40].
+RADISH [41] checks race-freedom of most accesses in hardware at access time, but defers some race checks into a queue processed by another core asynchronously.
 The hardware waits for the queue to empty at synchronization points, in the same way that SLIMSTATE empties its access buffers at those points.